 The primary obligation of the Center is to serve the student population at Northeastern and to improve, enhance, and broaden the on-campus experience.
 That being said, the Center has obvious interests in a wide range of University activities and programs, not only because of obvious overlaps with student activities, but also because of the Center’s additional goals of serving the Boston community, and creating more visibility for the Asian American community at Northeastern.
 The Center is not a research center at Northeastern, nor does it have any formal academic responsibilities or functions.
 The Center’s long-term strategic plan does include proposals for the development of, among other activities, an Asian American Studies academic program, and an additional responsibilities for the Center as it relates to promoting scholarship at Northeastern.

-Other than the Center, the University is in the developmental stages of creating an alumni association for Asian American graduates of the school.
-In addition, there are several offices and organizations at the University that are charged with promoting and addressing diversity issues on campus.
+Other than the Center, there are several offices and organizations at the University that are charged with promoting and addressing diversity issues on campus.
 Offices that can be helpful are the Office of Institutional Diversity and Equity, the President’s Asian American Advisory Board, and the Curry Student Center.
 There are also several student groups that exist on campus for those interested in Asian American issues.
 Please see our student groups page for more contact information.